-Scoring of Projects utilizes the Infrastructure Program Project Scoring Criteria, shown in Table 5.
+The Infrastructure Program Project Scoring Criteria, shown in Table 7, shall be used to score Infrastructure Program Projects.
 Projects will be eligible for scoring if they have a completed Feasibility Study or functional equivalent.
 The District will provide guidance on the minimum requirements, as well as a template for Feasibility Studies.
 All Projects must have a Water Quality Benefit and either or both a Water Supply Benefit or a Community Investment Benefit.
-The Projects shall be scored according to the Infrastructure Program Project Scoring Criteria.
 All scores will be made available to the public.

-Project Scoring Criteria include the following four sections, which are assigned different ranges of points:
+Project Scoring Criteria include the following five sections, which are assigned different ranges of points:

-- Section A: Water Quality Benefit (50 Points) - Wet weather Projects: - Applies a range of points for effectiveness and extent of pollution reduction - Dry weather Projects: - Applies a range of points for full capture of Urban Runoff and tributary size. - Section B: Water Supply Benefit (25 Points) - Applies a range of points for cost effectiveness and volume of supply created or offset
+- Section A: Water Quality Benefit (50 Points) - Wet weather Projects: - Applies a range of points for effectiveness and extent of pollution reduction - Dry weather Projects: - Applies a range of points for full capture of Urban Runoff and tributary size. - Section B: Water Supply Benefit (25 Points) - Applies a range of points for cost effectiveness and volume of supply created or offset - Section C: Community Investment Benefit (10 Points) - Applies a range of points for Projects that provide one or more Community Investment Benefits. - Section D: Nature-Based Solutions (15 Points) - Applies a range of points for Projects that utilize Nature-Based Solutions.

-- Section C: Community Investment Benefit (10 Points) - Applies a range of points for Projects that provide one or more Community Investment Benefits. - Section D: Nature-Based Solutions (15 Points) - o Applies a range of points for Projects that utilize Nature-Based Solutions. - Section E: Leveraging Funds (10 Points) - Applies points for Project funding match, partnerships, and community involvement. - Funding matches could include but are not limited to: grants, other local bonds and taxes, in-kind services, Municipal Program funds, and others.
+- Section E: Leveraging Funds (10 Points) - o Applies points for Project funding match, partnerships, and community involvement. - Funding matches could include but are not limited to: grants, other local bonds and taxes, in-kind services, Municipal Program funds, and others.